appveyor/website/src/_posts/2015-01-08-building-private-github-repositories-with-sub-modules.md

 ### appveyor.yml

-Copy the contents of private key to clipboard as shown above and then encrypt the value in clipboard on "Encrypt configuration data" page in AppVeyor (**Settings** &rarr; **Encrypt YAML**).
+Copy the contents of private key to clipboard as shown above and then encrypt the value in clipboard on "Encrypt configuration data" page in AppVeyor (**Account** &rarr; **Encrypt YAML**).

 Add this to your `appveyor.yml`: